alejandro-colomar/nginx/README.rst

-- Else, if the new deployment is good enough, the published port should be forwarded to 31080 (this is done in the DNS or whatever method is preferred).
+- Else, if the new deployment is good enough, the published port should be forwarded to 31080 (this is done in the load balancer or whatever method is preferred).

 - Remove the oldstable deployment, and deploy the new version at port 30080: